AstrobioMike/AstrobioMike.github.io/unix/unix-intro.md

 {% include _side_tab_unix.html %}

 **Unix is very likely the most foundational skillset we can develop for bioinformatics** (and much more than bioinformatics).
+Many of the most common and powerful bioinformatics approaches happen in this text-based environment, and having a solid foundation here can make everything we’re trying to learn and do much easier.
 This is a set of 5 introductory tutorials to help us get from being completely new to Unix up to being great friends with it 🙂

 <hr style="height:10px; visibility:hidden;" />
 # Why learn Unix?